hubiinetwork/lottery-oracle-contracts/README.md

   We recommend having the current LTS version (v8.x) installed, or later, and updating NPM to the latest available version.
 * Truffle Framework - The initial project is based on the upcoming v5 of Truffle Framework, currently in [v5.0.0-beta.0](https://github.com/trufflesuite/truffle/releases/tag/v5.0.0-beta.0).

+## Installation

+The installation of required third parties is done by running

+    npm install

+## Run tests

+Unit tests as well as end-to-end test may be triggered by running

+    npm test